Bill Budness

 with his team winning in 1967, earning the right to play in Super Bowl II.

+He was a high school senior captain in 1959.
+He would lead the team past Holyoke to win Chicopee's first AA Conference title (20–0).

-He is considered one of the best linebackers to play for Boston University where he graduated in 1964 with a degree in Education.
+He is considered one of the best linebackers to play for Boston University where he graduated in 1964 with a degree in education.

 After retiring from professional football, he put his degree to work, teaching gym at Greenfield High School, in Greenfield, Massachusetts.

 William W. Budness, son of the late William and Charlotte (Ludwin) Budness died peacefully on January 24, 2018, surrounded by his loved ones at Paradise Senior Living in Georgetown, DE.